Fanta0990/WHSTechNotes/journal.md

 # October 2, 2024
 In my routine i do do code for example the game im creating and the MAFIA game on code.hs within interacting with others

+# October 7, 2024
+The Job im intrested in is Astronomy and its about studing celestial objects like Stars and planets.
+Its required you have a PH.D in Astronomy, Physics, or any related feilds also knowlage in math, writting, verbal speaking and problem solving.
+To increass the growth you can do training or networking sorces.
+This actually does not corilate with computer science to my knolage and to be honesty this is just stuff i wish to know